jdday/jdday.github.io/apps/web/src/contents/cv.md

       responsibilities:
         [
-          'Initial MVP co-development of a internal tool to automate governance tracking and reporting capabilities using python/angular.', "Designed, architected and implemented tooling solution to aid governance forums track their decisions, manage their members and schedule their reviews."
+          'Initial MVP co-development of a internal tool to automate governance tracking and reporting capabilities using python/angular.', "Designed, architected and implemented tooling solution to aid governance forums track their decisions, manage their members and schedule their reviews.", "Implemented first class CI/CD pipeline integrating with Sonar + Fortify scanning."
         ],
     },
   ]